vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 - change the scale of the generator to 1/3

 and replace previous two steps *n* times.
 The polygon tends to the Koch snowflake as *n* → ∞.<br/>
-It’s necessary define a value of fractal dimension.
+It’s necessary measure a value of fractal dimension.
 <p><img src="apply_generator.png" alt="" /></p>
 Figure 1.
 Applying generator<br/>